GoAuditsGoAudits

 3. Shine

 As the name suggests, this component of the 5S system in a warehouse ensures the work area is free of debris, garbage, and dirt, facilitating easy identification of problems.
-Some common examples of shine in a warehouse include:
+Some common 5S warehouse examples of shine in a warehouse include:

 • Regularly dusting and cleaning the storage shelves and bins to avoid contamination of products and ensure that any spills or damages are promptly addressed.